scikit-learn-contrib/DESlib/README.rst

 Examples:
 ---------

-Here we show an example using the KNORA-E method using random forest as a pool of classifiers:
+Here we show an example using the KNORA-E method with random forest as a pool of classifiers:

 .. code-block:: python